 Budgyt empowers companies to embrace team collaboration.
 It’s why we don't charge for users as we believe that the best budgets are those with the most collaboration.
-And it wasn’t just his users that benefited, but the entire organization was able to see and praise the benefits of their new budgeting process:
+And it wasn’t just Jason's users who benefited, but the entire organization was able to see and praise the benefits of their new budgeting process:

-“You probably wouldn't be surprised to hear this, but given the fact that I started this conversation by saying that the functionality actually mirrors the sales pitch…this year, we actually approved our budget right after the COVID 19 shutdown and people started working remotely.
-So it was our first board meeting that was done remotely.
-And our treasurer and the board chair and our chief executive just, they couldn't get over it.
-They got lavish praise on the budget process.
-Now they're not necessarily understanding it was enabled by Budgyt, but everything that they were praising was a direct result of Budgyt.
-And that was because of how collaborative the VPs were, how much time they were able to talk about the business, how they could talk about, you know, business activities first.
-And then the numbers followed behind.
-Like all that stuff's just a hallmark of a budget process where people can talk about the business instead of playing around with a bunch of spreadsheets.” - Jason
+“The functionality [of Budgyt] actually mirrors the sales pitch.
+This year, we approved our budget right after the COVID 19 shutdown and people started working remotely.
+So our first board meeting [after implementing Budgyt] was done remotely.
+Our treasurer and the board chair and our chief executive kept lavishing praise on the budget process.
+Now, they're not necessarily understanding it was enabled by Budgyt, but everything they were praising was a direct result of Budgyt.
+And that was because of how collaborative the VPs were, how much time they were able to talk about the business, and how they could talk about business activities first.
+Then the numbers followed behind.
+That’s the hallmark of a good budget process—where people can talk about the business instead of playing around with a bunch of spreadsheets.” - Jason

 the most welcomed benefit:

 “I love the nonprofit sector, but the nonprofit sector sometimes doesn't help itself.
-And I think a tool like this that's quite affordable and quite helpful and basically pays for itself in the first year, if I can help more people realize that this is an option for them, I'm happy to help.” - Jason
+A tool like this is quite affordable and quite helpful, and basically pays for itself in the first year.” - Jason

-So feel free to connect with Jason via Linkedin here and ask him yourself how much Budgyt really helped them save hundreds of thousands of dollars in potential losses and you'll see that how fair and reasonable our prices are when compared to the savings you'll benefit from.
+Feel free to connect with Jason via Linkedin here and ask him yourself how much Budgyt saved United Way East Ontario in potential losses—and you'll see how Budgyt can pay for itself with the savings you’ll benefit from.

 the unknown benefit:

 “I have to admit, I sometimes sound like I'm a very zealous convert.
 But when I worked in Deloitte, we used to try and sell capabilities like this for the big ERP systems.
-And honestly this product has done everything that we used to sell.
-The sales pitch that we used to give- all those benefits, we realized here most of them in the first year and the budget process has just been a breeze.”
+And honestly, Budgyt has done everything that we used to sell.
+All those benefits we used to include in our sales pitch—we realized in the first year that Budgyt has them, and the budgeting process has just been a breeze.”